xphoniex/Corsairs-Bot/README.md

 # Corsairs Bot

 Corsairs is a game recently introduced in Telegram's platform.
-You can play it on Android, iOS or install the PC version and the program will give you a link to an HTML5 game.
+You can play it on Android, iOS or install Telegram's PC version and the [@gamebot](https://telegram.me/gamebot) will give you the link to an HTML5 game.
 (We use latter here)

 This is by no means a complete out-of-box solution to beat the game, just something I did for fun and invite others to improve upon.